RoaddogLabs/Roaddog-Labs-BartXL-HD/readme.md

+## Roaddog Labs Bart Pro XL
+##
-This is a Roaddog Bart XL.
+This is a Roaddog Bart XL 3D printer.
 This machine is a larger build based on a mashup implemented from several designs including original designs.
 Original designs from Roaddog Labs Ltd are released per the Open Source Hardware Association guidelines for open source hardware at http://www.oshwa.org/definition/.

+### This is a pre release version
+###
+The current version is a pre release.
+While the machine is functional and works well, it's still very much a work in progress.
+A set of pre release docs are at http://roaddoglabs.io/wiki/Roaddog_Labs_Bart_Pro_XL

+Pull requests are welcome and encouraged.

 Material specific to the Bart components and documentation that is not derived from other sources are released under the Creative Commons